omarkohl/rationality-freiburg.de/website/content/en/about/index.md

 You can also find us on [meetup.com](https://www.meetup.com/rationality-freiburg/) or [LessWrong Community](https://www.lesswrong.com/groups/fFZZ2Ywzsab86EESY).

-We have a _Signal_ messenger group that you can join after coming to one of our meetups.
+We have a _Signal_ messenger group as well as a mailing list that you can join after coming to one of our meetups.

 ## Credits